Family-Friendly Businesses

 Download the toolkit

-Understanding your employee's needs
+Understanding your Employee's Needs

-Two-thirds of employees would leave their job for another that offered better work-life benefts.
+Two-thirds of employees would leave their job for another that offered better work-life benefits.
 Team members are typically a business’s largest investment and by understanding and responding to their needs, companies can retain their employees.

 • Survey your workforce on their work-family needs annually